python-adaptive/paper/paper.md

 #### Adding loss functions allows for balancing between multiple priorities.
 Another general strategy for designing loss functions is to combine existing loss functions that optimize for particular features, and then combine them together.
-Typically one weights the different constituent losses so as to prioritize the different features.
+Typically one weights the different constituent losses to prioritize the different features.
 For example, combining a loss function that calculates the curvature with a distance loss function will sample regions with high curvature more densely, while ensuring continuity.
 Another important example is combining a loss function with the volume of the subdomain, which will ensure that the sampling is asymptotically dense everywhere (because large subdomains will have a correspondingly large loss).
 This is important if there are many distinct and narrow features that all need to be found, and densely sampled in the region around the feature.